WTFAcademy/WTF-zk/Languages/en/05_Modular/readme.md

   - congruence
 ---

-# WTF Zero-Knowledge Proof Tutorial 05: Modular Arithmetic Basics
+# WTF zk Tutorial Lesson 5: Modular Arithmetic Basics

 In this lesson, we will explore Modular Arithmetic, which is frequently used in the field of cryptography.